-The minimum capital requirement for a Swiss Limited Liability Company is CHF 20,000 and the maximum is CHF 2,000,000.
-The nominal capital must be fully paid-in upon incorporation.
+The minimum capital for a Swiss GmbH is CHF 20,000 and the maximum is CHF 2,000,000.
+The share capital must be paid in full at the time of registration.

 The share capital of a Swiss Limited Liability Company can be denominated in any currency.
 It must be deposited in a Swiss bank (blocked account for company foundation).